trytouca/trytouca/docs/docs/sdk/js/core-api.md

 ## Forgetting Test Cases

-If you are submitted thousands of test cases for each version of your workflow and capture significant amount of information for each test case, you can use `touca.forget_testcase` to release all the captured information from process memory, when you are done with a given test case.
+You can use `touca.forget_testcase` to free up memory for a given testcase.

 ```typescript
 await touca.forget_testcase();